 What Deep Scan v1.2 grades

-Six new bonus checks in the Access layer.
+Six new bonus checks in the Access layer, scoring the self-serve handshake above wherever a product ships it.
 All are bonus - they only widen the denominator when a product earns them, so non-adopters are never penalised.

-auth-md-exists(2 pts) - markdown body at/auth.md, with a guard that rejects SPA catch-alls.auth-md-structure(2 pts, deep) - an LLM grades each canonical section on content quality and extracts the facts the document exposes (hosts, URIs, identity types, scopes), persisting them onto the scan.auth-md-walkthrough-simulation(2 pts, deep) - a GET-only agent walks/auth.md→ PRM → AS metadata → registration template.
-Never POSTs.agent-auth-discovery-metadata(3 pts) - validates the full PRM ↔ AS ↔agent_auth↔ skill back-pointer chain.agent-auth-www-authenticate(1 pt) - 401 carryingWWW-Authenticate: Bearer resource_metadata=...pointing at the PRM.agent-auth-endpoints-reachable(2 pts) - OPTIONS-probes URIs from the metadata block and from fencedhttpblocks in the prose (workos.com pattern).
+auth-md-exists(2 pts) - a real markdown body at/auth.md, with a guard that rejects SPA catch-alls.auth-md-structure(2 pts, deep) - an LLM grades each canonical section on content quality and extracts the facts the document exposes (hosts, URIs, identity types, scopes), persisting them onto the scan.auth-md-walkthrough-simulation(2 pts, deep) - a GET-only agent walks/auth.md→ PRM → AS metadata → registration template.
+Never POSTs.agent-auth-discovery-metadata(3 pts) - validates the full PRM ↔ AS ↔agent_auth↔ skill back-pointer chain.agent-auth-www-authenticate(1 pt) - a 401 carryingWWW-Authenticate: Bearer resource_metadata=...pointing at the PRM.agent-auth-endpoints-reachable(2 pts) - OPTIONS-probes URIs from the metadata block and from fencedhttpblocks in the prose.

 Closing notes